cdapio/cdap/cdap-docs/admin-manual/source/operations/cdap-ui.rst

    **CDAP UI:** Showing started-up page, after an application has been deployed

 The new UI is has not yet reached feature parity with the original UI, and is still under development.
-It includes access to the Cask Market and Resource Centre, which provides user interfaces for deploying applications, downloading applications and datasets from the Cask Market, and
+It includes access to: the Cask Market, with use cases, pipelines, applications, plugins, datapacks, and drivers;
+the Resource Centre, which provides wizards for adding streams, drivers, applications, Hydrator pipelines, and plugins; access to CDAP extensions including Cask Hydrator, Cask Tracker, and Cask Wrangler.